 8. If bodily fluids make you queasy nursing isn’t for you.

 There’s always at least a few students who make it into nursing school with a deadly fear or blood or an utter revolt for urine and feces.
 While I can tell you it isn’t all about poop, pee, blood and vomit, I’d be lying if I didn’t say that at least some portion of your nursing school experience will involve these lovely liquids.
-If you can’t cope with the sight of blood then you need to do some some serious immersion therapy to get over it now.
+If you can’t cope with the sight of blood, then you need to do some serious immersion therapy to get over it now.
 Your clinical rotation is not the time to come to term with these fears.

 9. You will have to give bed baths, wipe butts, and take vital signs.